isb-cgc/readthedocs/docs/source/sections/webapp/IGV-Browser.rst

 Using the IGV Stand Alone Application to View Alignments Stored in Google Cloud Storage or Google Genomics
 ----------------------------------------------------------------------------------------------------------

-You can use the IGV Stand Alone Application (LINK) to view Bam files that are stored either in Google Cloud Storage or Google Genomics.
-To to this, please download the most recent version of the Stand Alone IGV Java Application from the IGV website.
+You can use the IGV Stand Alone Application to view Bam files that are stored either in Google Cloud Storage or Google Genomics.
+To to this, please `download <http://www.broadinstitute.org/software/igv/download>`_ the most recent version of the Stand Alone IGV Java Application from the IGV website.

+To load BAM files from ISB-CGC Google Cloud Storage use the .....

 Acknowledgements
 ----------------